james01/CardNavigation/README.md

 import CardNavigation
 ```

-Create your `CardNavigationController` instance the way you would a regular old `UINavigationController`.
+Create an instance of `CardNavigationController` the way you would a regular `UINavigationController`.

 ```swift
 let nav = CardNavigationController(rootViewController: SomeViewController())